Annielytix/azure-azdoc/README.md

 ### macOS or Linix

-In Terminal; create a virtual environment and install the necessary python libraries:
+In Terminal; create a python virtual environment and install the necessary python libraries:
 ```
 ./azdoc_py_venv.sh
 ```